dotnetGame/MineCase/doc/readme.md

 ## Brief

 This folder contains the documents of MineCase project.
 The document is mainly divided into two parts, one is the user guide and the other is the developer manual.

+Note: Due to lack of maintainers, all English documents are obtained by Google Translate

 ## User Guide